Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 Rent reporting services add on-time rent payments to your credit file, delivering a measurable rent reporting credit boost of up to 40 points within 30–90 days for renters with thin credit files.
-As of July 2025, services like Experian RentBureau, Rent Reporters, and Boom report to one or more of the three major credit bureaus — Equifax, Experian, and TransUnion.
+Services like Experian RentBureau, Rent Reporters, and Boom report to one or more of the three major credit bureaus — Equifax, Experian, and TransUnion.

 A rent reporting credit boost is the score improvement that occurs when a rent reporting service submits your monthly rent payment history to one or more of the major credit bureaus.
-According to research from the Consumer Financial Protection Bureau, roughly 45 million Americans have no usable credit score — and rent is often their largest, most consistent monthly payment that never gets counted.
+According to research from the Consumer Financial Protection Bureau, roughly 45 million Americans have no usable credit score.
+Rent is often their largest, most consistent monthly payment.
+And it never gets counted.

 That oversight is changing.
-New entrants and updated bureau policies now make it easier than ever for renters to turn their biggest bill into a credit-building asset.
+New entrants and updated bureau policies now make it easier for renters to turn their biggest bill into a credit-building asset.
+The tools exist.
+Most renters simply have not heard of them, or assume the process is more complicated than it is.

 How Does Rent Reporting Actually Work?